PrincetonUniversity/intro_machine_learning/README.md

 ## Colab Not Working?

-You can use the notebooks for days 1 and 2 of this workshop using only a web browser thanks to jupyterlite.
+You can run the notebooks for days 1 and 2 of this workshop using only a web browser thanks to jupyterlite.

 Step 1: Go to [https://jdh4.github.io/intro-ml](https://jdh4.github.io/intro-ml)

 Step 2: In the file listing on the left, double click on `ML_overview_2024.ipynb` for day 1 or `Intro_Machine_Learning_Part2_2024.ipynb` for day 2 .
 You can then run the notebook as usual without using Colab or explicitly installing anything.
+The notebooks will run on your local machine.

 ## Authorship